adoyle-h/dotfiles/README.md

 ## Core Dependencies

 - [python][]: **It is required**.
 Make sure it available before installation.
+Python 2 and 3 are both supported.
 - [git][]: **It is required**.
 Make sure it available before installation.
   - [git-prompt][]: If omitted, PS1 will not show git prompt.
-- [dotbot][]: To create symbolic links and manage them by [`install.conf.yaml`][install.conf.yaml].
+- [dotbot][]: To create symbolic links and manage them by [`install.conf.yaml`](./install.conf.yaml).
 No need to install it manually.
-It is a part of this repo.
+It is a submodule of this project.
 - [bash-it][]: To manage all shell scripts in modules: aliases, plugins, completions and shell appearance theme.
 No need to install it manually.
-It is a part of this repo.
+It is a submodule of this project.

 ## Installation